khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/saving-and-feedback.md

 Indicating the current status reassures the users that their progress won’t be lost.
 In some cases it might be necessary to clearly state that a “Draft” is being saved to avoid confusion (“Draft saved 1 min ago”).

-<admonition type="todo">Add live component block with code example (text area with saving draft indicator as designed in [this issue](https://gitlab.com/gitlab-org/gitlab-design/issues/121#saving-drafts))</admonition>
+<todo>Add live component block with code example (text area with saving draft indicator as designed in [this issue](https://gitlab.com/gitlab-org/gitlab-design/issues/121#saving-drafts))</todo>

 ##### Guidelines